 Stay informed and compliant with Act 406 – it's crucial for fair and just hiring practices.

-ABOUT RE-ENTRY & THE COLLABORATIVE LAWYERING PROJECTS
+JAC's RE-ENTRY & COLLABORATIVE LAWYERING PROJECTS

 JAC Re-Entry Story Project

 Have you wanted the public to know your story of reentry?
 Some of the difficulties you have faced?
 The success you have managed?
 Do you have a suggestion on how the criminal justice system could work better for public safety and reentry?
-JAC WANTS TO HEAR FROM YOU!
-JAC has set up a voicemail service that will record your story.
-Periodically, we will assemble the stories into a radio show that will air on WHIVFM.org and included on JAC's playlist on SoundCloud.
-Ready to tell your story?
-See Frequently Asked Questions below.
-Think you're ready?
-Call us now!
-504-383-5707.
+JAC focuses on learning more about our criminal justice system from experts and advocates.
+JAC WANTS TO HEAR FROM YOU, please send your story to us at firstname.lastname@example.org .